 And count ten chimpanzees.

-If you want to do more, do this three times a day.
+If you want to do more, do this at least twice a day.

 Truth -- what gets in the way of standing tall is the fact that most of the day, you are sitting.
 Therefore, try doing this three times a day.
 Or, every time you are thinking of getting a snack, first, go stand against the wall and do this exercise.